 § 924.
 Water Use Reports of Registration and Certificate Holders.

 Reports of registration and certificate holders shall be filed annually before February 1 after the close of the twelve month reporting period.
 Provisional streamflow data may be used in preparing the water use report if final streamflow data are not available by the reporting deadline.
 If provisional streamflow data are used in the water use report, an amended report based on final streamflow data shall be filed within one month of the date the final streamflow data are available.
 The board may rely upon any report, including a report based on provisional data, until and unless a revised report is filed.
-The report shall be filed electronically on a form available at the board's website.
+The report shall be filed electronically on the board's online reporting platform.
 Compliance with the requirement to file a water use report is a condition of every registration or certificate.
 A failure to file a report under this section is a violation of registration and certificate terms, as applicable.

 The annual reports shall include the following information: